A typical histological specimen is a very thin slice of tissue, mounted on a glass microscope slide and colored with intense stains.

 Artifacts of sectioning.

 Among the commonest artifacts introduced by sectioning, and most distracting for a beginner, are wrinkles.
 To appreciate why wrinkles form, imagine trying to lay a sheet of wet tissue paper (representing the slice from the sample) flat onto a table (representing the microscope slide).
 Even with great care, wrinkles sometimes appear.
-Sometimes wrinkles are "forced" when the tissue section stretches unevenly around structures of differing consistencies.
+Sometimes wrinkles are "forced" when the tissue section stretches or shrinks to differing degrees in areas of varying consistency (as between epidermis and dermis in the image at right).

 Another sectioning-related artifact is the disappearance of small structures which fall out of their proper place on the specimen, and the occasional reappearance of such structures at other inappropriate locations.
 This happens most often when the process of slicing separates a part which is attached only outside the plane of section, such as a hair shaft within a hair follicle.
 Except in the case of perfect lengthwise slices, the hair shaft will be cut into an oval slice that is not attached to the sides of the hair follicle and may therefore come out (leaving the follicle apparently empty) and then alight somewhere else (as an odd oval structure anywhere on the slide).